 The other big change with iOS 12 is the ability for Siri to integrate with nearly all apps through a feature called Shortcuts.
 Developers will be able to provide a UI to users that gives them the ability to record a custom phrase that activates the app from within Siri on either iPhone, iPad, or Apple Watch.
 Apple announced that support for Siri Shortcuts will extend to the recently released HomePod as well.
 A user can activate these shortcuts from the HomePod as long as the user's iPhone or iPad is connected to the same network and is nearby.

 Apple's recently acquired Workflow app has made a rebranded appearance as the Shortcuts app with minor UI changes.
 This app now integrates with Siri and the system more seamlessly to allow users to chain together actions from multiple apps in the Shortcuts app to make automation workflows that are voice activated.

-A big change to iOS 12 is the redesigned FaceTime app (Figure A), which now allows for group conversations—a feature that many users have been begging to see.
+A big change to iOS 12 is the redesigned FaceTime app (Figure A), which now allows for group conversations--a feature that many users have been begging to see.
 The group conversation feature works with both video and audio and supports up to 32 people in a conversation.
 This feature also works with iMessage by inviting an entire group from an iMessage thread into a video or audio chat.
 If someone is late joining, they will be able to join at their leisure by tapping a join button in iMessage.
-Apple demoed the group conversations feature in FaceTime at WWDC '18, but the feature has been cut from the 12.0 release of iOS; Apple noted this feature will be released in the fall of 2018 now.
+Apple demoed the group conversations feature in FaceTime at WWDC '18, but the feature was cut from the 12.0 release of iOS.
+It was introduced in the first public release in iOS 12.1 on October 30, 2018, and was later removed in early 2019 after a security flaw was discovered that allowed potential spying on callers.
+This was patched in update 12.1.4, which was released on February 7, 2019.